pw598/pw598.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 # Introduction

 Introduced in <a href="https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf">this paper</a> by David Blei et al., Latent Dirichlet Allocation (LDA) is an unsupervised clustering method commonly used for topic-modeling of documents in a corpus (collection of documents).
-Because it is unsupervised, labels are neither required as input, nor produced explicitly as output.
-We do provide the number of topics $K$, expecting to find meaningful distinctions and associations (and adjusting our approach if not).
+Because it is unsupervised, labels are neither required as input, nor explicitly produced as output.
+We do provide the number of topics $K$, expecting to find meaningful distinctions and associations, and adjusting our approach if not.
 LDA is a soft-clustering method, so unlike the crisp topic-predictions we obtain from a method like K-Means, it assigns a probability distribution over topics to each document.

 As a quick sidenote, the 'LDA' we're referring to is not related to the dimension-reduction technique Linear Discriminant Analysis, which shares the same acronym.

 <p>Latent Dirichlet Allocation is a generative model.
 Rather than a discriminative model, which predicts $P(Y|X)$ for labeling or inference, we model the joint probability $P(X,Y)$ to simulate data, with $X$ representing the observed data, and $Y$ representing latent (hidden) variables.
 In solving, we actually generate sample documents, mixtures of topics and words drawn from topic-specific distributions.
-The generated documents are nonsensical in terms of natural language interpretation, as we use the bag-of-words (BoW) approach to vectorization, counting word frequencies, but disregarding sequences.
-Nevertheless, the model tends to perform quite well, and delivers a very rich interpretation of results, compared to other common methods of topic-modeling.
+The generated documents are nonsensical in terms of natural language, as we use the bag-of-words (BoW) approach to vectorization, counting word frequencies, but disregarding sequences.
+Nevertheless, the model tends to perform well, and delivers a very rich interpretation of results, compared to other common methods of topic-modeling.
 We can (and next article, will) collapse the distributions into class predictions, like a supervised method (referred to as sLDA).</p>